-I have been wanting to try this recipe for years, I am so pleased to have found a simple quick version to share with you all!
+I have been wanting to try this recipe for years, I am so pleased to have found a simple quick version of Chocolate Lava Cakes to share with you all!

 If you are not a fan of rich dreamy chocolately decadence then this is not the recipe for you.
 There is no getting around the fact that this is a chocolate hit like no other.
 I always assumed these would be tricky little things to make, and while there are a few little techniques to get the end result this version is simple and oh so good.

 Before we go any further I want to let you in on a little secret, if these ‘fail’ the worst things that will happen are:

 A. They won’t come out of the ramekin whole

 BUT none of this matters, OK you might be sad if you are preparing this dish for Gordon Ramsey and he is breathing down your neck.
 But honestly what will happen is that it will still taste AMAZING!
 Whether it is whole and perfect, or it splits in half as you upend it, or half of it sticks to the inside of the ramekin.
 So please do not be too precious about this!
 I had some delicious fails preparing this for you and nobody complained about trying them.

 Many serve these directly in the ramekins so that would take away any concern about them coming out whole.

 The very nature of these little puddings is that the outside shell of the cake is cooked but the inside is liquid, hence the names of Molten Lava Cakes, the inside is supposed to ooze out in the most delicious chocolately way.
 So if depending on your oven the outside part of the cake is thin then you will find the cake may split or the chocolate inner finds a way out, and this is totally ok by me!
 It all tastes amazing, just serve and enjoy!